albertogeniola/MerossIot/README.md

         # Turn it on channel 0
         # Note that channel argument is optional for MSS310 as they only have one channel
         dev = plugs[0]

+        # The first time we play with a device, we must update its status
+        await dev.async_update()

+        # We can now start playing with that
         print(f"Turning on {dev.name}...")
         await dev.async_turn_on(channel=0)
         print("Waiting a bit before turing it off")